-This page provides a summary of the six sections above.
+This page provides a summary of information under five headings.
 More detailed information can be accessed from each of the 'More Information' headings.

 A problem is a question that motivates you to search for a solution.
 This implies first that you want or need to solve the problem and second that you have to search for a way to find a solution.
 Whether a question is a problem or an exercise depends on the prior knowledge of the problem solver.